Howard Blumenthal

 Howard Blumenthal is an American television and new media producer, author, educator, and executive.
 Born and raised in New York City and nearby suburbs, he is the son of author and Concentration producer Norm Blumenthal, and the grandson of radio and music retailer Harry Blumenthal.
-He is best known as the co-creator and producer of the Peabody Award winning PBS series, Where in the World Is Carmen Sandiego?
+He is best known as the co-creator and producer of the Peabody Award-winning PBS video game-based game show, Where in the World Is Carmen Sandiego?

 Early years

 A college assignment resulted in an extensive, unpublished encyclopedia of rock music, which provided access to the record industry.
 He became a publicist at Warner Bros.
 Records' New York City office, and a music journalist for ROCK, Circus, Crawdaddy!.
 He worked on the production and research staff of ABC game shows, The Big Showdown and The Money Maze, writing questions for the later about popular music.

 New media

 In 1976, Warner Communications initiated a new venture in cable television called QUBE.
 The venture focused on two key developmental areas: new cable television channels; and the development of interactive television.
 Although several new cable television channels were contemplated, three channels were developed: a music channel for teenagers that became MTV; a channel for children called Nickelodeon; and a movie channel to compete with Showtime and HBO called The Movie Channel.
 Blumenthal led the initial team responsible for the music channel, producing its first pilot program with director Glenn Gordon Caron.
 For the interactive television effort, Blumenthal developed and produced interactive games (based upon an interactive console developed by Warner's technology group and Pioneer Electronics); including the first interactive game show, How Do You Like Your Eggs? hosted by Bill Cullen, and a prototype for a 24-hour automated game channel whose contributors included Charles Csuri.
 Blumenthal also coordinated efforts between QUBE and new Warner acquisition Atari.

 In the 1980s, many media companies were beginning to explore the potential of new technologies.
 The popularity of portable audio devices resulted in a new form of publishing: adaptations of books on audiotape.
 As head of marketing for Warner Audio Publishing, the company established learning products with Looney Tunes; penetration into the emerging young adults market with Sweet Valley High; and high-profile products suitable for mall store sale with celebrity biographies.
 For Wiley, he developed and produced a product line for sophisticated business customers; topics included personal finance, creativity and innovation, power and authority, and high-level corporate strategy.
 Some of these projects resulted in books series, notably The Portable MBA series.
 As additional storage capacity became available, book and software publishers developed more sophisticated educational games.
 For Parker Brothers, Blumenthal developed a computer game to demonstrate the cooperative thinking skills provided by various parts of the brain.
 For The Learning Company, he developed product and market strategies for adult education in foreign languages.